Puppy’s First Grooming

 Simons added that it takes two to three sessions for a pup to become totally acclimated to and comfortable with the grooming process.
 But if approached the right way, this can enable a pet groomer to establish a lifelong happy relationship with their new pooch clients, which will ensure their long-term health and happiness.

-"You are going to be grooming that dog four to five times a year for the rest of his life," Simons summed it up.
+"You are going to be grooming that dog four to five times a year for the rest of his life," according to Simons.
 "If you provide a pleasant experience, they will see the grooming salon as their loving place away from home, and will be happy to come there."